 Always be yourself, unless you can be a troublemaker.
 Then always be a troublemaker.

-The 2017 vintage was picked with a neighbouring row of Riesling (so you can officially call it a Slovenské field blend, heh) that brings an extra layer of acidity and energy.
+The 2017 vintage was picked with a neighbouring row of Riesling in our Slovenské vineyard, which brought an extra layer of acidity and energy.
 Mostly fermented on skins, blended from 2 consecutive picks.
 Aged for just over 2 years in big neutral barrels, because wine needs time.

 I don't wanna look like a natural born sage - it took me some time to get there.
 My journey, like many others, has been paved with gold engravings and curlicues, like on a fancy tombstone.
 “Nestarec, a wine for funerals”, as a friend of mine dubbed it back then.
 Oops.
 But I remember that period fondly - it's a part of my evolution.
 No regrets, like in that famous Edith Piaf song.